Freight Shipping from Laredo to Atlanta

 How much does it cost to ship freight from Laredo to Atlanta?

-Full truckload (FTL) rates from Laredo, TX to Atlanta, GA currently range from $2,784-$3,432 for a standard dry van load over the 1,295-mile route.
+Full truckload (FTL) rates from Laredo, TX to Atlanta, GA currently range $2,784-$3,432 (roughly $2.17-$2.68 per mile over 1,295 miles).
 LTL shipments typically cost $912-$1,501 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Atlanta?